-- Beneficence/non-maleficence The PPP has a responsibility not to unequivocally or uncritically endorse a school as being a "wellbeing school" if they are aware of school practices that undermine wellbeing.
-They also have a duty of care if the teachers believe the program may cause harm if implemented inadequately. - Autonomy The teacher should not feel coerced into adopting a perspective or position that conflicts with their own judgement or values.
-The principle of autonomy opposes the manipulation of clients against their will, even for beneficial social ends, and it also emphasises the value of voluntary participation. - Trustworthiness the practitioner and teacher delivering the wellbeing program are having trust placed in them - by the client (the school) and by the students.
-As such they should, on the one hand, strive to ensure that expectations have reasonable prospects of being met, and on the other, are open and transparent about these prospects.
+- Beneficence/non-maleficence The PPP has a responsibility not to unequivocally or uncritically endorse a school as being a "wellbeing school" if they are aware of school practices that undermine wellbeing. - Autonomy The teacher should not feel coerced into adopting a perspective or position that conflicts with their own judgement or values.